Some Unfiltered Facts About Raw Water

 What’s the Need?

-According to a report from the CDC, the domestic water supply in the US is safest in the world.
+According to a report from the CDC, the domestic water supply in the US is the safest in the world.
 Three basic steps of water treatment are employed for public water supplies across the United States:

 • Sedimentation: A procedure through which heavy particles of dirt and soil are filtered